Siradmehr/Wiretap-NN/README.md

 `polar_wiretap_comparsion.py`.

 The Python script in the `analysis` folder can be used to estimate the entropy of found codebooks, using Monte Carlo simulations.
-The code is based on from [https://github.com/btracey/mixent](https://github.com/btracey/mixent).
+The code is based on [https://github.com/btracey/mixent](https://github.com/btracey/mixent).